roytang/blog/content/post/2005/03/graduation-day-and-10-years-after.md

 The commencement speech was dull, the usual thing commencement speakers say, talking about the graduate's future, the uncertainty, the excitement blah blah blah.
 If I was the one giving a commencement speech (I have a feeling this blog post will be a basis for my never ever getting that chance), I'd probably talk less about hard work and more about passion.
 Hard work is nice, but it's passion, drive, energy that gets you places.

-They have this new thing this year, where they don't have a valedictorian, salutatiorian, etc. Instead, they have people with "High Honors&#8221; (weighted average 1.50-1.20) and people with "Highest Honors&#8221; (weighted average 1.20-1.00) It's like the college system of cum laudes.
+They have this new thing this year, where they don't have a valedictorian, salutatiorian, etc. Instead, they have people with "High Honors" (weighted average 1.50-1.20) and people with "Highest Honors" (weighted average 1.20-1.00) It's like the college system of cum laudes.
 Except it sucks.
-"Valedictorian&#8221; looks so much better on a resume than "Highest Honors&#8221;, but if you're relying on high school accolades on your resume to land you a job, you probably won't get it anyway, so I guess it works out.
+"Valedictorian" looks so much better on a resume than "Highest Honors", but if you're relying on high school accolades on your resume to land you a job, you probably won't get it anyway, so I guess it works out.
 Sort of.

 Only teacher who recognized me there was good old Vlad.
 The guy's been teaching Econ for ten years!
 Well, okay maybe not.
 I heard he took time off to either take an MBA or go surfing in Hawaii, maybe both.
 But judging from the comments in the graduation speech, he still enjoys torturing the kids.
 Ma'am Serrano might have recognized me, but then again, she recognizes everybody.